 - They will allow you to use the phone in order to talk to a family member, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform – the jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should share your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that could help others to get through the process?